 So the reason for the self-inflicted butt kicking is the fact that this is my favorite cupcake recipe and yet, I tried using another that just doesn’t seem to deliver as consistently.
 In my personal experience, cupcakes made with butter just never turn out as good as these.

 There is something about the soft, whipped egg whites with sugar and oil beaten into them, that created these soft, fluffy, round-topped cupcakes.
 It never fails me and I really should stop trying to use the butter recipes.
-Moral of this
+The moral of this

 slightly long story is that these cupcakes hit it right out of the park!